cockpit-project/cockpit/HACKING.md

     ./build.js -w

-Note that this enables eslint and stylelint by default -- if you want to disable them, run it with `-e`/`--no-eslint` and/or `-s`/`--no-stylelint`.
+Note that this enables eslint by default -- if you want to disable it, run it with `-e`/`--no-eslint`.

 Reload cockpit in your browser after page is built.
 Press `Ctrl`-`C` to stop watch mode once you are done with changing the code.